liferay-search/liferay-docs/en/developer/reference/articles/02-front-end/09-ckeditor-plugins/01-ckeditor-plugin-reference-guide-intro.markdown

 [TOC levels=1-4]

-This reference guide provides a list of the default CKEditor plugins bundled with @product@'s AlloyEditor.
+This reference guide provides a list of the default CKEditor plugins bundled with @sharepoint@'s AlloyEditor.
 You can
 [use these existing CKEditor plugins in your custom AlloyEditor configurations](/docs/7-2/frameworks/-/knowledge_base/f/adding-buttons-to-alloyeditor-toolbars).
 Each plugin below links to its `plugin.js` file for reference, specifying the plugin's name and buttons if applicable: